1995–96 Charlotte Hornets season

-The 1995–96 NBA season was the 8th season for the Charlotte Hornets in the National Basketball Association.
-During the off-season, the Hornets re-acquired former guard Kendall Gill from the Seattle SuperSonics.
-On the first day of the regular season, which began on November 3, the Hornets acquired Glen Rice, Matt Geiger and second-year guard Khalid Reeves from the Miami Heat.
-The Hornets got off to a slow start losing eight of their first eleven games, but played around .500 as the season progressed.
-In January, they traded Gill and Reeves to the New Jersey Nets in exchange for Kenny Anderson, who became the team's starting point guard, while Muggsy Bogues sat out with a knee injury that only limited him to just six games.
+The 1995–96 Charlotte Hornets season was the eighth season for the Charlotte Hornets in the National Basketball Association.
+During the off-season, the team re-acquired former Hornets guard Kendall Gill from the Seattle SuperSonics.
+On the first day of the regular season, which began on November 3, 1995, the Hornets acquired Glen Rice, Matt Geiger and second-year guard Khalid Reeves from the Miami Heat.

+The Hornets got off to a slow start losing eight of their first eleven games, but played around .500 basketball as the regular season progressed.
+In January, the team traded Gill and Reeves to the New Jersey Nets in exchange for Kenny Anderson, who became the team's starting point guard, while Muggsy Bogues sat out with a knee injury that only limited him to just six games.
 Scott Burrell was also out for the remainder of the season with a shoulder injury after only playing just 20 games.

-The Hornets continued to play around .500, holding a 22–24 record at the All-Star break, and finishing sixth in the Central Division with a 41–41 record, missing the Playoffs by finishing just one game behind the 8th-seeded Miami Heat.
+The Hornets continued to play around .500 basketball, holding a 22–24 record at the All-Star break, and finishing in sixth place in the Central Division with a 41–41 record, missing the NBA playoffs by finishing just one game behind the 8th-seeded Miami Heat.

 The Hornets, along with the Indiana Pacers, were the only two teams in the league to defeat the Chicago Bulls on the road during their historic 72–10 season, as the Hornets defeated the Bulls, 98–97 at the United Center on April 8, 1996.